When Should I Have Cataract Surgery?

 Among older Australians, cataract is the most common eye disease and the most common cause of visual impairment.

-is a cloudy area in the lens of the eye that interferes with vision by diffusing light as it passes through the eye.
+A cataract is a cloudy area in the lens of the eye that interferes with vision by diffusing light as it passes through the eye.

 Although cataracts are strongly related to the ageing process, there are other risk factors including long-term exposure to sunlight and cigarette smoking that can have an impact.